ayw262/ceuy3013-project-template/README.md

 - All inputs are required.
 - All values must be inputted without commas.
+- The final output places the reinforcing bars at the bottom of the beam.
 - Permitted values for concrete compressive strength in psi:
   3000, 4000, and 5000 (5000 only works with a yield strength of 60000)
 - Permitted values for steel yield strength in psi: